troyvassalotti/plvylist/README.md

 A simple media player for the web built with HTML, CSS (or SASS), and JS.

 ## Is there a demo?
 Yes.
-Check out index.html in /demo/ or my [my CodePen for it](https://codepen.io/troyvassalotti/full/ExyOgGV).
+I'm using [Github pages](https://troyvassalotti.github.io/plvylist) for this or my [my CodePen for it](https://codepen.io/troyvassalotti/full/ExyOgGV).

 ## How to use it
 Add the following to your page: